Learn

 I found a higher rate online!

-Is Seattle Bank a broker?
+Is CD Valet a broker?

 No, we are just sharing public information.